MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 To validate the token is activated, sign in to [Security info](https://aka.ms/mysecurityinfo) as the test user.
 If you're prompted to approve a sign-in request from Microsoft Authenticator, select Use a verification code.

-#### Scenario 2: Admin creates and assigns a token that a user activates
+### Scenario: Admin creates and assigns a token that a user activates

 In this scenario, an Authentication Policy Administrator creates and assigns a token, and then a user can activate it on their Security info page, or by using Microsoft Graph Explorer.
 When you assign a token, you can share steps for the user to sign in to [Security info](https://aka.ms/mysecurityinfo) to activate their token.
 They can choose **Add sign-in method** > **Hardware token**.
 They need to provide the hardware token serial number, which is typically on the back of the device.